Online Adversarial Stabilization of Unknown Networked Systems: Online stabilization under adversarial disturbances

-We propose a novel online algorithm, presented in Algorithm \ref{alg:main}, that for the first time guarantees the stability of unknown interconnected LTI systems with information constraints under bounded adversarial disturbances.
-The algorithm combines ideas from an online learning method for nested convex body chasing \citep{bubeck2020chasing} and the SLS control literature \citep{anderson2019system}.
-Our approach is distinguished from prior learning-based distributed control policies in that it assumes no knowledge about the underlying true system (such as a known stabilizing controller) and does not perform system identification as part of the algorithm.
-The algorithm is scalable with respect to the number of subsystems in the network and handles a broad class of communication constraints.
+In this section, we propose a novel online algorithm presented in \Cref{alg:centralized} that stabilizes an unknown networked linear system \eqref{eq:global_sys} under bounded and potentially adversarial disturbances.
+The algorithm selects hypothesis models using methods for NCBC and constructs an SLS distributed controller based on the hypothesis model.
+Our approach is distinguished from prior learning-based control methods in that it does not perform system identification as part of the algorithm.

-Algorithm \ref{alg:main} works as follows.
-After observing the latest dynamics transition (line \ref{algoline:observe}), each subsystem uses its locally available information set (line \ref{algoline:info}) to select a \textbf{local consistent parameter} (line \ref{algoline:consist}).
-It then computes its local control action in two steps (line \ref{algoline:sls}).
-First, the subsystem synthesizes a \textbf{local sub-controller} based on the consistent parameter selected in the previous step.
-Next, a \textbf{local control action} is computed based on a global controller that is composed of the local sub-controllers synthesized at the previous step, together with the (delayed) sub-controllers from other subsystems. \LinesNumbered

-Though inspired by the approach in \cite{ho2021online}, our algorithm performs both the parameter selection and the model-based control design \textit{distributedly} for each local subsystem with \textit{delayed} information from other subsystems, whereas \cite{ho2021online} is a single-agent algorithm.

-In what follows, we describe the three main components of the proposed algorithm in more detail.
-For ease of exposition, we let subsystems have scalar state and fully actuated control actions ($n_x=n_u=N$) in order to minimize notation.
-The general vector case can be found in \Cref{sec:vector}.